 - How Meetup and other groups are taking virtual meetings to reality and how the chamber can compete

 That’s a lot to learn about networking so let’s get started.

 3 Networking Event Ideas Every Chamber Needs to Use

 Some people are natural networkers.
 They know how to make enjoyable small talk and listen to those they meet to make them feel special.
 They connect with people and look for ways they can help their new connections.

 While some come by that naturally, it is possible to learn those skills as well.
-Beth Bridges, the Networking Motivator, understands the challenges chambers face in providing valuable networking events for their members.
+Beth Bridges, business networking speaker and the Networking Motivator, understands the challenges chambers face in providing valuable networking events for their members.
 As the (former) Membership and Marketing Director of the Clovis Chamber of Commerce, she attended (and hosted) thousands of networking events and learned a lot in a decade of networking with the chamber.
 She shared the insights she learned along the way with us recently.

 In over 2,500 networking events she discovered several things.
 She put those discoveries into a list of three considerations that chamber events should take into account.
 Every chamber networking event should have these:

 Every networking event needs a specific purpose or goal.
 Not all networking is the same.
 For instance, is your chamber networking event designed to help people make new connections?
 Or is it more about deepening current relationships?
 Maybe it’s geared toward problem-solving or brainstorming for the participants.